DiyMediaServer

 Stability (2024+) Strong Much improved, still package-based

-Gateway monitoring Straightforward Requires ICMP tuning for WG gateways
+Gateway monitoring Straightforward Requires more configuration

 UI clarity More intuitive Functional but more legacy